aragon/protocol/packages/deployment/README.md

 All the deployment scripts are built on top of Buidler.
 Therefore, make sure you have a local networks config file.
 If you don't, simply follow the steps explained [here](https://buidler.dev/plugins/buidler-local-networks-config-plugin.html).

-If you're working on a local environment make sure you have one running or start one running `yarn run node`.
+If you're working on a local environment make sure you have one running or start one running `yarn ganache`.

 Once you have done that, you can deploy an Aragon Protocol instance by running:

 ```
-yarn deploy-protocol --network localhost
+yarn deploy-protocol --network ganache
 ```

-If you are working on a different network simply change `localhost` by any of `rinkeby`, `ropsten`, `staging`, or `mainnet`.
+If you are working on a different network simply change `ganache` by any of `rinkeby`, `ropsten`, `staging`, or `mainnet`.